ChefYeshpal/webapp-chess/README.md

 ## Stuff I wanna add:
 - Toggles for:
     - Using keyboard keystrokes to move the pieces/using mouse to move the pieces
+    - Add a game over dialogue with an option to go to anarchy chess

 ## Devlogs:
 - 23 Sept 2025